Skip to content

 Image title

 The diversity section of sample information panel.
-Since algo release `2022.03`, diversity is also splitted by locus.
+Since algo release `2022.03`, diversity is also split by locus.
 The section contain only locus present in sample and active in analysis.

 • On several samples, overlap indexes such as Morisita's overlap index having values between 0 (no overlap between the two samples) and 1 (full overlap, clonotypes in the same proportion in both samples).